What is DLNA? Complete Guide to DLNA Streaming

 HLS Streams Are Not Supported

-The problem: Most web videos today use HLS (HTTP Live Streaming) with M3U8 playlists.
-This is how YouTube, Vimeo, and virtually every video-hosting site delivers content.
-But DLNA TVs cannot play HLS streams — the protocol predates HLS by years.
+The problem: Many web videos today use HLS (HTTP Live Streaming) with M3U8 playlists.
+This is how YouTube, Vimeo, and many video-hosting sites deliver content.
+But many DLNA TVs cannot play HLS streams directly — the protocol predates HLS by years.

 CastBrowser's solution: CastBrowser automatically converts HLS videos into a format that every DLNA TV can understand.
 The conversion happens seamlessly on your phone.
 The TV receives a smooth, continuous stream without knowing it was originally HLS.